Kamba people: Distribution

 Most of the Akamba people live in Kenya, and are concentrated in the lower eastern counties of Machakos, Kitui, and Makueni.

 According to the national census of 2019, there were 4,663,910 Akamba people in Kenya, being the fifth-most populous tribe in the country.
 Machakos is the most populous of the three Ukambani counties, with 1,421,932 residents.
 This is followed by Kitui (1,136,187 residents) then Makueni (987,653 residents).
 They make up the second largest ethnic demographics in each of the urban city - counties of Nairobi and Mombasa as well as Taita–Taveta, Kiambu, Muranga, Kirinyaga, Kwale and Kilifi counties.
 They also form the third largest ethnic group in Embu, Garissa, Meru and Kajiado counties.
 In Embu county the Kamba live in Mbeere South region and in Taita–Taveta County they are mainly concentrated in the Taveta region.
 They share a border with the Maasai people and are literally separated by the Kenya-Uganda railway from Athi-River to Kibwezi.
 Up until late 20th Century the Maasai and the Akamba communities were involved in persistent cattle-rustling and pasture conflicts especially on the pasture-rich Konza plains.
 This attracted the interest of colonial government who created Cooperative Society and the later the establishment of Konza, Potha and Malili Ranches where the proposed Konza Technology City sits.

 Kamba people outside of Kenya

 Apart from Kenya, Kamba people can also be found in Uganda, Tanzania and in Paraguay.
 The population of Akamba in Uganda is about 8,280, 110,000 in Tanzania and about 10,000 in Paraguay.

 The Kamba people in the South American country of Paraguay form two groups: Kamba Cuá and Kamba Kokue with the former being the most famous.
-They arrived in Paraguay as members of a regiment of 250 spearmen ('lanceros de Artigas'), men and women, who accompanied General Jose Gervasio Artigas, in his exile in Paraguay in 1820.
+They arrived in Paraguay as member enslaved soldiers of a regiment of 250 spearmen ('lanceros de Artigas'), men and women, who accompanied General Jose Gervasio Artigas, in his exile in Paraguay in 1820.
 The Kamba Cuá are famous for their African traditional ballet that is described as the "central cultural identity of the Afro-Paraguayan community".